 The monastery of Faneromeni is built in the form of a Venetian tower and it is situated on a hill overlooking the whole northwest coast of Naxos.
+Its foundation dates back to the 14th century.

-The monastery came under the direct authority of the Ecumenical Patriarchate of Constantinople in the late 16thcentury and consequently enjoyed special privileges during the years of the Ottoman rule.
+The monastery came under the direct authority of the Ecumenical Patriarchate of Constantinople in the late 16th century and consequently enjoyed special privileges during the years of the Ottoman rule.
 It realized its heyday, however, in the early 19th century, when it founded the first two schools of Naxos, in 1829.

 |Directions for access||Next to the main road network Chora – Eggares – Apollonas.|